901: The Projected Man

 A paraphrase of the lyrics to “Walking in Memphis,” the 1991 hit for musician Marc Cohn.
 Sample lyrics: “Then I'm walking in Memphis/Walking with my feet ten feet off of Beale/Walking in Memphis/But do I really feel the way I feel …” Mayfair is a district of central London.
 Famous landmarks include Berkeley and Grosvenor Squares; the hotels Claridge’s and The Dorchester; Curzon, Cork, and Dover Streets; and Savile Row.
 Rents in Mayfair are some of the highest in the world.
 A derby is a bowler hat, although this is technically an Americanism.
 A bumbershoot is an umbrella.

-“Do you know anywhere else he might have decided to go?”
-Might have taken the M5 down to Poncedon-on-Heifer.
+“Do you know anywhere else he's likely to go?”
+Might have taken the M5 to Poncedon-on-Heifer.

 The M5 is a major motorway in the southwest United Kingdom.
 It runs from Devonshire in the south to the West Midlands in the north.

 Tsch.
 Man, this really bites.
-I’m heading over to Darkman’s house.
+I’m goin' over to Darkman’s house.
 He’ll understand me.

 Darkman was a 1990 film starring Liam Neeson as a scientist whose face is destroyed in a lab explosion and must don masks made of synthetic skin.